 In Britain and Canada, feelings towards bacon are similar, except Brits and Canadians get their bacon from the back of the animal, and it features one piece of loin and one piece of belly combined in the same cut.
 Ironically, given the page quote, it is actually leaner and healthier than American "streaky" bacon, though not as crunchy (unless you give it a longer fry, which you should).
 In Europe, bacon is generally cut into cubes and fried as lardons or pancetta.

 NOTE: Turkey bacon, while not made from its succulent cousin, is still delicious and a nice alternative for the groups above... except those damn hippie celery chompers.
-The same holds true for certain types of beef bacon, particularly when made from plate steak,note The equivalent cut of beef to the pork belly used for pork bacon which is even more like the porcine equivalent (having lots of streaky fat that melts and fries the meat, plus anything else you care to put in the pan afterward), although it's rather harder to find (only a few halal meatpackers make the stuff).
+The same holds true for certain types of beef bacon, particularly when made from plate steak,note The equivalent cut of beef to the pork belly used for pork bacon which is even more like the porcine equivalent (having lots of streaky fat that melts and fries the meat, plus anything else you care to put in the pan afterward), although it's rather harder to find (only a few halal and kosher meatpackers make the stuff).

 And no, this does not mean addiction to Kevin Bacon (although who would debate it?), nor is it related to Six Degrees Of Kevin Bacon.

 As usual, there's a wiki for bacon.

 TV commercials for Beggin Strips brand of dog treats.

 KFC added bacon to their "Famous Bowl."
 The infamous Double Down is a bacon and cheese sandwich using fried chicken instead of bread.

 The commercial for Denny's Baconalia (now with more bacon!) features two guys sitting in Dennys and reminiscing about the last time they "celebrated" Baconalia.
 Their female friend tells them that that was breakfast, prompting replies of, "That doesn't make it any less special" and, "Of course we were here for breakfast."